khanactl/mcorpus/README.md

 # Demo on AWS
 Check out a working demo on [AWS](https://www.mcorpus-aws.net).
 ![GraphiQL-demo](mcorpus-doc/graphiql.png "mcorpus GraphiQL interface")
-- First click Login then use username = 'jp' and password = 'jackson'.
+- First click Login then use username = 'demo' and password = 'password23'.
 You will then be logged in based on a JWT cookie for 2 days.
 - Then click the GraphiQL link.
 From there, you may freely issue GraphQL queries through the standard GraphiQL interface.
 - All mcorpus data was generated purely randomly and is completely fictitous meant only for demonstrating a Java/Netty based, fully asynchronous, highly performant GraphQL endpoint.